kauri-io/Content/java/java-ipfs.md

 ====

 In this article, we will learn how to interract with **[IPFS](https://ipfs.io/) (InterPlanetary File System)** in Java using the official [**java-ipfs-http-client library**](https://github.com/ipfs/java-ipfs-http-client).
-This library connects to an IPFS node and wraps in Java most of the operations offered by the [HTTP API](https://docs.ipfs.io/reference/api/http/).
+This library connects to an IPFS node and wraps most of the operations offered by the [HTTP API](https://docs.ipfs.io/reference/api/http/).

 The following diagram describes Java program connected to an IPFS node via the **java-ipfs-http-client** library to the API Server.

 ![](https://imgur.com/RRB6chj.png)

 - API server (default port: 5001): Full API
-- Gateway server (default port: 8080): Read Only API (access to dat on)
+- Gateway server (default port: 8080): Read Only API (access to data only)
 - P2P (default port: 4001): Peer-to-peer interface